workflowr/workflowr/README.md

 ## Credits

-workflowr was developed, and is maintained, by John Blischak, a postdoctoral researcher in the laboratory of
-[Matthew Stephens][stephens] at
+workflowr was developed, and is maintained, by John Blischak, a postdoctoral researcher in the laboratory of [Matthew Stephens][stephens] at [The University of Chicago][uchicago].
+He is funded by a grant from the [Gordon and Betty Moore Foundation][moore] to MS. [Peter Carbonetto][pcarbo] and [Matthew Stephens][stephens] are co-authors.

-[The University of Chicago][uchicago].
-He is funded by a grant from the [Gordon and Betty Moore Foundation][moore] to MS.  Many others have contributed to workflowr by testing the package and providing feedback---thanks especially to Lei Sun, Xiang Zhou and other members (past and present) of the Stephens lab.
+We are very thankful to workflowr [contributors][] for helping improve the package.
+We are also grateful for workflowr users for testing the package and providing feedback---thanks especially to [Lei Sun][lsun], [Xiang Zhou][xiangzhu], [Wei Wang][nkweiwang], and other members (past and present) of the Stephens lab.

 The workflowr package uses many great open source packages.
 Especially critical for this project are the R packages [git2r][], [knitr][], and [rmarkdown][].
-Please see the vignette
-[How the workflowr package works][vig-details] to learn about the software that makes workflowr possible.
+Please see the vignette [How the workflowr package works][vig-details] to learn about the software that makes workflowr possible.

 ## License